 Exam Passing Score

 Internal Medicine 58

-Obstetrics and Gynecology 62
+Obstetrics and Gynecology 63

 Pediatrics 62

-Psychiatry 68
+Psychiatry 69

 Surgery 58

-The passing score for each exam is set using the 5-year average of 2 standard deviations below the national mean score Remember this is an Equated Percent Correct and not an actual percentage.
+The passing score for each exam is set using the 5-year average of 2 standard deviations below the national mean score

+Remember this is an Equated Percent Correct and not an actual percentage.

 Students will be required to complete assignments for each clerkship as described above.
-Some assignments are graded Complete/Incomplete; some are Exemplary Eligible.
+All assignments are graded Pass/Fail.
+Many have comments submitted by graders which contribute to the dashfolio and are viewed by the grading committee.
 Requests for grade changes on assignments will not be considered until the end of the LIC year to ensure equity and fairness across all LICs and students who may be completing assignments at different times.
-To ensure fairness, assignments are graded by compass guides, specialty liaisons or clinical content directors who have participated in standard setting and graders will be blinded to the student who completed the assignment.
+To ensure fairness, assignments are graded by compass guides, specialty liaisons, clinical content directors or LIC directors who have participated in standard setting.

 Grade Definitions Honors (H) A grade of Honors is given to a student whose performance is of a very high caliber.
 Total honor points are calculated as the number of credit hours with the honors grade and may be used to determine academic nomination of students for various awards and commendations.
 High Pass (HP) A grade of High Pass is given to a student whose performance clearly exceeds the Pass requirements but does not reach Honors level.
 Pass (P) A grade of Pass is given to a student whose performance meets the minimum requirements established by the Course or Clerkship Director.
 In Progress (IP) A temporary grade of In Progress is given when a student is unable to complete the requirements for a Course or Clerkship.
 Students will be required to complete the course requirements for this grade to be changed.
 For more details, see Sections 3.3.3.
 Pass with Remediation (PR) A grade of Pass with Remediation is given to the student whose performance is initially below the passing standard (IP) or (F), but who meets the course requirements after remediation.
 Fail (F) A grade of F is given when a student's performance is clearly below the passing standards of the Course or Clerkship.

 Withdrawal (W) A grade of withdrawal is given when a student leaves a Course or Clerkship before being assigned a final grade AND requires approval by the appropriate Course Director or Assistant or Associate Dean.